lxqt/lxqt-wayland-session/README.md

 ### License

-This project is licensed under the GNU General Public License v3.0.
+This project is licensed under the GNU Lesser General Public License v2.1.
 However, some files (e.g., files in the `/configurations` directory) are licensed under different licenses.
 See LICENSE for details.